PremiseHealth/AngularJS2-Learning/README.md

 Angular 2-Learning
 ==================

 A bunch of links to blog posts, articles, videos, etc for learning AngularJS 2.
+Also contains links for articles that ease migrating from Angular 1.5 to Angular 2.

 ### Table of Contents
 [Books](#books)